-JqmClient.getDeliverableContent (Deliverable d) $\rightarrow$ InputStream The actual content of the file described by the Deliverable object
+JqmClient.getDeliverableContent (Deliverable d) \rightarrow InputStream

 The actual content of the file described by the Deliverable object.

 This method, in all implementations, uses a direct HTTP(S) connection to the engine that has run the job instance.

 The responsibility to close the stream lies on the API user